 Learn Arabic

-There are two learning paths for Arabic.
+There are two widely used paths for learning Arabic grammar:

-The first starts with the discussion of nouns and simple nominal sentences (sentences without verbs).
-The second starts with the discussion of verb and verbal sentences.
+1. The first approach begins with nouns and simple nominal sentences (sentences without verbs).

 Arabic has different dialects in different regions.
 This website teaches classical Arabic.
 Also, known as high Arabic, Quranic Arabic, and Fusshah.
 The way to the learning of a particular dialect also goes through classic Arabic.
 First, you would learn classic Arabic and then build a dialect based on classic language.

-Topics included in this website are:
+Textual topics included in this website are:

-How to Read Arabic?
+Section 1: How to Read Arabic?

 This section starts from the Arabic alphabet and addresses all of the important rules, required for reading Arabic.